Melco Resorts & Entertainment: Founding as Melco Crown Entertainment (2004-2015)

-Melco Resorts & Entertainment (2016-2020)
+Melco Resorts & Entertainment (2016-present)

 Melco International became the majority shareholder of Melco Crown in May 2016.
 Crown Limited subsequently "suffered debts from ill-timed investments," according to the South China Morning Post, giving Melco International "the chance to buy up Packer’s shares."
 After developing four integrated resorts together, Melco International ended its partnership with Crown Resorts in May 2017 and purchased stake in Crown for $1.16 billion, with Melco Crown rebranded as Melco Resorts & Entertainment.
 Ho officially became COO, CEO, and chairman of Melco Resorts in April 2017, overseeing three resorts in Macau, eight Mocha Clubs, the resort in the Philippines, and the development in Cyprus.
 Melco's Mocha Clubs, opened in 2003 by Melco International in Macau, earlier had helped introduce "cafe-style slot-machine parlors" to Macau.

 Melco Resorts announced in December 2017 that its Crown Towers hotels at City of Dreams in Macau and Manila would be rebranded as Nüwa.
 In June 2018, Melco Resorts & Entertainment opened Morpheus, a $1.1 billion hotel tower designed by Zaha Hadid for City of Dreams Macau.
 In July 2018, Melco Resorts opened the first esports stadium in Macau at Studio City.
 In the same year, Melco Resorts also won a license to build the largest casino-resort in Europe, securing a 30-year license for an integrated resort in Limassol, Cyprus with 15 years of exclusivity.
 Melco Resorts purchased a controlling stake in the Cyprus project in June 2019.
 Also that year, Melco Resorts announced that it was purchasing a stake in Crown Resorts from James Packer, with further stake increases to take place as it received regulatory approval.
 Melco Resorts sold the entirety of its stake in Crown Resorts to Blackstone Group Inc. in May 2020.